faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 All of these are available as separate packages in Fedora.
 A zathura-plugins-all package is available should you want to install all available plugins.

 {% shell_term $ %}
-sudo dnf install zathura
+sudo dnf in zathura
-sudo dnf install zathura-pdf-mupdf
+sudo dnf in zathura-pdf-mupdf
 {% endshell_term %}

 ## Kamus